11th July 2017

 Diabetes UK awarded the Lewis family both their regional and national Inspire Awards for their amazing work to raise funds for research to help find a cure for type 1 diabetes after their son Michael died in October 2015 from complications related to the illness.

-Mother and father Cheryl and Tim Lewis and their other son, Nathan, are passionate about raising funds and awareness so set up the Michael Lewis Foundation in March 2016.
+Mother and father Cheryl and Tim Lewis and their other son, Nathan, are passionate about raising funds and awareness, setting up the Michael Lewis Foundation in March 2016.

 They raised a phenomenal £25,000 last year while raising awareness of the condition by working with schools, companies and other organisations to share their story.

-In the past month, the Michael Lewis Foundation have organised a charity ball in Sutton Coldfield that raised a further £8,320.
+In the past month, the Michael Lewis Foundation has organised a charity ball in Sutton Coldfield that raised a further £8,320.

-Michael died after suffering a cardiac arrest in his sleep on 25 November 2015 while working in Dubai, aged only 20.
+After suffering a cardiac arrest in his sleep on 25 November 2015 while working in Dubai, Michael died after suffering a 20.
 The family believe he died of Dead In Bed syndrome, associated with type 1 diabetes.

-Michael had lived with the condition since the age of four, but never allowed it to prevent him achieving his goals.
+Michael had lived with the condition since the age of four but never allowed it to prevent him from achieving his goals.

 Dad Tim said: “Unfortunately, Michael will never see the positive impact his life has had on so many people young and old.
 His infectious personality led him to inspire and motivate people to believe they can achieve whatever they desire.

-Steve added: “We want to say a massive thank you to all of the sponsors and teams at the golf day – and give a nudge to them to come back again next year!”
+Steve added: “We want to say a massive thank you to all of the sponsors and teams at the golf day – and nudge them to come back again next year!”

 Other teams included ATG Access, Crime & Fire Defence Systems, Eagle Automation, Edwards Moore, FM Conway and Zaun.